giellalt/giellalt.github.io/infra/GettingStartedOnTheMac.md

 - [Atom](http://atom.io) is also a good editor, which works for all operative systems.
 It has *lexc* and *twolc* modes.
 - [Textmate](https://macromates.com/) is a good editor as well.
 Remember to install the *mate* alias for opening files on the command line.
 - If you are familiar with **Emacs** or **vim** you might as well continue with what you are used to.
--

-# Now go back to to [Getting Started page](GettingStarted.html) for the next step towards building, using and developing the linguistic analysers.
+**Now go back to the [Getting Started page](GettingStarted.md) for the next step towards building, using and developing the linguistic analysers.**